 - Contact Us

 The MA program requires thirty-three credit hours for students pursuing a non-thesis option or thirty credit hours for students who choose to write a thesis.
 All students must successfully take a Comprehensive Exam.
 This exam asks students to demonstrate mastery of material from four of eight possible subject areas.
-Students who elect the thesis option test in three areas on the Comprehensive Exam.
-There is one required class, ENGL 5950: Methods of Research.
+Students who elect the thesis option test in two of the eight subject areas.
+All degree-seeking students are required to take ENGL 5950: Methods of Research.
 Students holding Graduate Assistantships are also required to take ENGL 5057: Writing: Theory and Teaching.
-For the remainder of their program, students are able to select from a variety of graduate courses in literature and linguistics.
-Be aware that students may take only three split-level courses (all split level courses end in -7, e.g: Engl.
-5117: Grammar and Usage).
-Course descriptions are available on the Literature and Language home page under the heading The Clarion.
+For the remainder of their program, students select from a variety of graduate courses in literature and linguistics, the only restriction being that they may count no more than three split-level (5XX7) courses toward their degree.
+Course descriptions for any given semester are available on the Literature and Language home page under the heading The Clarion.